 - Are you prepared to spend the time and energy required to manage the outsourcing relationship?

-When you plan to outsource tasks, you also need to plan what you will do if any problems arise.
-It's a good idea to consider having other service providers that you can turn to relatively quickly and how you might take the outsourced processes back in-house.
+Before agreeing an outsourcing contract, you need to plan what you will do if problems arise.
+For example, if the provider you’ve chosen isn’t able to complete the tasks, you may want to consider having other service providers that you can turn to relatively quickly or taking the outsourced processes back in-house.

 It is important that the contract between you and the outsourcing company sets out the circumstances in which you can make such changes.
 If not, the outsourcing company could claim compensation.
 See service level agreements.

-It's been estimated that as many as 50 per cent of outsourcing deals end badly.
-This isn't a reason to reject outsourcing, but proves how important it is to choose very carefully who you work with and how you manage the outsourcing relationship.
-Download an outsourcing relationship management guide (292KB).
+In 2018, the global outsourcing market amounted to $85.6 billion.
+However, it's been estimated that as many as 50 per cent of outsourcing deals end badly.
+This isn't a reason to reject outsourcing.
+It simply proves how important it is to carefully choose an outsourcing partner and manage your supplier relationship.